 Hyperglycemia is the medical term for blood glucose (sugar) that is too high.
 High blood glucose (HBG) is a common problem for people with diabetes.
 Blood glucose can also rise too high for patients in the hospital, even if they do not have diabetes.
 This patient guide explains why some patients develop HBG when they are hospitalized and how their HBG is treated.

-Until about 10 years ago, doctors thought that HBG in hospital patients was not harmful as long as their blood sugar stayed at or below 200 milligrams per deciliter (mg/dL).
+Until recent years, doctors thought that HBG in hospitalized patients was not harmful as long as the blood glucose levels stayed at or below 200 milligrams per deciliter (mg/dL).
 Recent research studies show that HBG above 180 increases the risk of complications in hospital patients.
 Keeping blood sugar below this level with insulin treatment lowers the risk for these problems.

-Most doctors agree that controlling blood sugar so it stays below 180 mg/dl is best for very ill patients in intensive care units ( ICU).
+Most doctors agree that controlling blood sugar so it stays below 180 mg/dl but not below 140 mg/dl is best for very ill patients in intensive care units (ICU).
 Less clear is what the best target blood sugar should be for inpatients who are admitted for general surgery or non-critical medical conditions.

-In some patients, insulin treatment can cause low blood sugar, called hypoglycemia.
+In some patients, some non-insulin therapies as well as insulin treatment can cause low blood sugar, called hypoglycemia.
 Just like blood sugar levels that are too high, blood sugars that are too low are not safe and should be avoided.

 This patient guide for glucose control in the hospital is based on The Endocrine Society’s practice guideline for health care providers on preventing and treating HBG.
 This guide applies just to patients on a regular hospital floor, not those who are in an ICU.